NagiLam/Kattis/README.md

 # Kattis
-This is my repository for coding solutions on Kattis.
-Remember, this is throw-away code that is only supposed to get the job done.
-It may not be the most optimal way to do these tasks.
-Most of my code here will be using Java.
-The code stored in this repo is for submission to Kattis website, so when you copy and run it on your computer/browser there may be some problems.
-To submit code on Kattis, you need to make sure that the name of the Java file name, Mainclass name, and the class name in the editor are the same.
-Feel free to use my solutions in any way you like.
+This repository contains my solutions for various Kattis programming challenges.
+Please note that the code here is meant to solve the problems as required, without necessarily focusing on optimization or best practices—it’s designed to get the job done.

+Most of the solutions are written in Java.
+Keep in mind, when submitting Java code to Kattis, the filename, class name, and the name of the Main class must all match for the submission to work correctly.
+If you’re copying and running the code locally, you might encounter issues due to this setup.

+Feel free to use these solutions as needed.
+They’re intended for submission on the Kattis platform and are available for reference or personal use.

-Total problems solved: 183.
+Total problems solved: 196.
 Below is the list of all the problems I did so far:

 * Easy:
   * [A Shortcut to What?](Java/shortcuttowhat.java)